-Through December 31, 2019, our revenue consisted of collaboration revenue under our collaborations with Roche and CStone, including amounts that were recognized related to upfront payments, milestone payments and amounts due to us for research and development services, and license revenue under our license agreement with Clementia.
+Through September 30, 2020, our revenue consisted of sales of AYVAKIT, GAVRETO and collaboration revenue under our collaborations with Roche and CStone and license agreement with Clementia.
+Collaboration revenue includes amounts that were recognized related to upfront payments, milestone payments, the equity premium from Roche, and amounts due to us for supply of inventory (under our collaboration and license agreements), research and development services, and license revenue under our license agreement with Clementia.